sriramrn/tailtracking/readme.md

 In our case, we set the exposure time to XXX at 120 fps, which the tail of the fish imaged at approximately 80um/pixel.

 ## Authors
-Alex Javier, Sriram Narayanan, Jan Eckhardt, Jaap van Krugten, Rainer Friedrich
+Alexandre Javier, Sriram Narayanan, Lukas Anneser, Jaap van Krugten, Rainer W. Friedrich